crazytruth/iniesta/docs/source/iniesta/commands.rst

     $ iniesta filter-policies
     {"iniesta_pass": [{"prefix": "some."}]}

+This is in the format that AWS's subscribe API requires.

 Test publishing
 ---------------

-A CLI for sending a message to a SNS Topic.
+A CLI for sending a message to the default SNS Topic.

 Requirements: